Qwicen/cuda_hlt/readme.md

 In the current development stage, the input is created by running Brunel.
-On one hand, the raw bank / hit information is written to binary files; on the other hand, the MC truth information is written to binary files to be able to run the checker.
-Use the branch dovombru_output_for_CUDA_HLT1 (branched from Brunel v53r1) of the Rec repository to create the input by following these steps on lxplus:
+On one hand, the raw bank / hit information is written to binary files; on the other hand, the MC truth information is written to ROOT files to be able to run the checker.
+For this, Renato Quagliani's tool PrTrackerDumper is used.
+Use the branch
+dovombru_TrackerDumper_forGPUInput (on current master branch) of the Rec repository to create the input by following these steps:

+Login to lxplus:

+    ssh -XY dovombru@lxplus7.cern.ch
+    LbLogin -c x86_64-centos7-gcc7-opt

 Compilation:

-    source /cvmfs/lhcb.cern.ch/group_login.sh
-    lb-dev Brunel/v53r1
+    lb-dev --nightly lhcb-head Brunel/HEAD
-    cd BrunelDev_v53r1
+    cd BrunelDev_HEAD/
     git lb-use Rec
-    git lb-checkout Rec/dovombru_output_for_CUDA_HLT1 Pr/PrPixel
+    git lb-checkout Rec/dovombru_TrackerDumper_forGPUInput Pr/PrPixel
-    git lb-checkout Rec/dovombru_output_for_CUDA_HLT1 Pr/PrEventDumper
+    git lb-checkout Rec/dovombru_TrackerDumper_forGPUInput Pr/PrMCTools
     make

-Copy the files `options.py`, `upgrade-minbias-magdown.py` and `upgrade-minbias-magdown.xml`
+The files `options.py`, `upgrade-minbias-magdown.py` and `upgrade-minbias-magdown.xml`
-from the Brunel_config directory of this repository into the BrunelDev_v53r1 directory on lxplus, then you can run.
+are available in the `config` directory of the dovombru_TrackerDumper_forGPUInput branch.
+Copy these to your BrunelDev_HEAD directory and use them to run Rec.

 Running:

     mkdir velopix_raw
-    mkdir velopix_MC
+    mkdir TrackerDumper
     mkdir ut_hits
     ./run gaudirun.py options.py upgrade-minbias-magdown.py

-One file per event is created and stored in the velopix_raw, velopix_MC and ut_hits directories, which need to be copied to folders in the CUDA_HLT1 project to be used as input there.
+One file per event is created and stored in the velopix_raw, TrackerDumper and ut_hits directories, which need to be copied to folders in the CUDA_HLT1 project to be used as input there.

-Caution with the bsphipi data also provided in the Brunel_config directory.
-The occupancies are about twice as high.
-Currently, the velo clustering algorithm can not handle these high occupancies.

 How to run it
 -------------